pyccel/pyccel/developer_docs/plugins.md

 ## Writing a plugin

 1. Create a module that imports `hookimpl` from `pyccel.plugins` and decorates each hook implementation with it.
-2. Publish it as a Python package with the entry-point group `pyccel`.
+2. Publish it as a Python package with the entry-point `pyccel` (see pluggy docs for more information).

 ## Built-in plugins